kousenlsn/survey-widget/README.md

 ### Features :mag_right:

 - Add as a single script to any html page;
-- Add custom callback events between the survey step to do anything with the selected data;
+- Add custom callback events between the survey steps to do anything with the selected data;
 - "Continue where you stopped" feature based on initial data.

-### Run :construction_worker:
+### Build :construction_worker:

 ##### Building as a widget:
 1. ``npm install``